 For internship or job opportunities, check our Careers page!

 Elections for the 2017-2018 officers held on October 13.
 Congratulations to our new officer of the ASU ITE Student Chapter!

-Please join us at the ASU Transportation Seminar on Thursday, April 26, when Wulf Grote, Director of Capital and Service Development for Valley Metro & Jenny Grote of GroTrans Engineering (former Deputy Street Transportation Director for the City of Phoenix) will present a two-part seminar.
-The event will take place in College Avenue Commons Room 455 on the ASU Tempe campus from 12 noon to 1:10 pm and is open to the public (https://maps.asu.edu/?id=120&mrkIid=62858).
+Please join us at the ASU Transportation Seminar on Friday, September 14, 2018 when Tom Wolfe of Stantec & Tom Wilhite of City of Tempe will present a seminar titled Tempe Streetcar – The Making of a New Transit System.
+The event will take place in College Avenue Commons Room 559 on the ASU Tempe campus from 2:00-3:15 pm and is open to the public (https://maps.asu.edu/?id=120&mrkIid=62858).
 Parking is available at the Fulton Center Parking structure (https://maps.asu.edu/?id=120&mrkIid=113716).
-Please see the attached flyer for complete details.
-We look forward to seeing everyone on Thursday.
+This seminar will be webcast live and recorded.
+To access the live webcast or seminar recordings, please visit: http://links.asu.edu/ASU-Transportation-Semina We look forward to seeing everyone on Friday.
 Refreshments will be served.